 Don't get stuck in a rut!
 No one likes to eat peanut butter and jelly sandwiches every day.
 Keep it exciting and mix it up.
 If your children's school allows students to heat up their lunches, don't forget to utilize any yummy leftovers you have on hand.

-Make sure you have the supplies to pack foods in a way that keep them looking tasty and inviting.
+Make sure you have the supplies to pack foods in a way that keeps them looking tasty and inviting.
 Who wants to eat a pear that's been smushed at the bottom of a paper bag beneath a heavy thermos?
 Consider investing in some cute reusable tins that you can use over and over again.
 Keep it fun.
 Keep it fresh.
 Before you know it, your kids will be chowing down every day on nutritious, balanced, healthy foods at lunchtime.

 For more healthy eating tips for kids, check this out: